top of page

 You can do this in the About section under Edit Page Info.

-Keep your page URLs unique — for example, facebook.com/BlueMoonDippertown.
+BUT, keep your page URLs unique — for example, facebook.com/BlueMoonDippertown.

 2. Once all pages share the same name, return to Business Locations and connect them to your parent brand page.